LucasBMedeiros/fraud_blocker/README.md

 **1.1.
 StratifiedKFold**

-By dividing the data in two 1/10 part of the total dataset, there is the creation of viable parts of data that remain representative of the fenomenon, given that the stratified k-fold takes samples with balances betweeen categorical features, as close to the original data.
+By dividing the data in two 1/10 part of the total dataset, there is the creation of viable parts of data that remain representative of the fenomenon, given that the stratified k-fold takes samples with balanced categorical features, keeping the data set as close as possible to the original data.

 **1.2.
 Descriptive Statistics**
 There are 3 data types in the dataset: float64(5), int64(3) and object(3).